Matt Chessé

-Matthew "Matt" Chessé (born October 27, 1965) is an American film editor, producer, and director who is mainly associated with Independent films.
+Matthew Chessé (born October 27, 1965) is an American film editor, producer, and director who is mainly associated with Independent films.
 He was nominated for the Academy Award for Best Film Editing for Finding Neverland (2004).
 Chessé has edited most of the films directed by Marc Forster.

 Early life

 Chessé was born and raised in the San Francisco Bay area, and received a bachelor's degree in English literature from San Francisco State University.
 He attended Ygnacio Valley High School in the SF/EastBay city of Concord graduating with the Class of 1984.

 Career

 After college he was invited to relocate to Los Angeles to assist Peter Kagan, a director of commercials, at Stiefel and Co..
 He next worked as an assistant to Angus Wall, an editor at the commercial editorial shop Rock, Paper, Scissors.
 Chessé became an editor under the tutelage of David Lee and Lauren Zuckerman.
 His first project with Marc Forster was on the film Everything Put Together (2000), which led to their collaboration on the very successful film Monster's Ball (2001).